jayicebear/REMDoC-Reference-free-Evaluation-for-Medical-Document-Summaries-via-Contrastive-Learning-/README.md

+# REMDoC

-# REMDoC-Reference-free Evaluation for Medical Document Summaries via Contrastive Learning
+This is the official repository of REMDoC: Reference-free Evaluation for Medical Document Summaries via Contrastive Learning, presented in ACL 2024 KnowledgeNLP and HuCLLM.

 Despite the advancement of automatic summarization methods based on pre- trained language models, evaluating their effectiveness remains a challenge, particularly